derrickpa/Derrick-Tech-Hub/README.md

 # Derrick-Tech-Hub
-follow my tech to get more @inf and Guides
+follow my tech website to get more @inf and Guides tips